oisinsdoyle/Hydrogen-tranport-tool/README.md

 ## 7. Known Limitations and Assumptions

 - Snapping function to overcome gaps in the pipeline data results in accuracies in the routing where the route doesn't exactly follow the pipeline co-ordinates
-- Only supports locations that can be snapped to the EHB pipeline network
 - Place names must be sufficiently clear to be correctly geocoded.
 - Cost estimates are based on generalized €/kg/km assumption from the EHB estimate of onshore pipelines for 2040 ( highest estimate of the range of €0.22kg/1000km taken, can be adjusted)
 - Commissioning year is assumed accurate based on available metadata in GeoJSON from infrastructure map, could be subsuquent delays announced.